PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 # To run our compressed subgraph model run:
 python run.py compressed_KG
 ```
 Note: Training may take some time, but models will be saved after the first run.
 Once trained, each model will allow you to input test sentences and and view the explanations.
-Ex. <code> input_sentence = "I can count the stars" </code> will result in: 'Stars cannot be counted.', 'Stars are too big to count.', 'Stars cannot be counted by humans.' with the uncompressed subgraph model.
+Ex. <code>input_sentence = "I can count the stars"</code> will result in: 'Stars cannot be counted.', 'Stars are too big to count.', 'Stars cannot be counted by humans.' with the uncompressed subgraph model.
+Note #2: Our last model is still a work in progress.

 ## Reference